The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Benefits of Choosing Hillary Step Treks

-- Our experienced team of over one decade has accomplished treks in Gokyo Ri Treks and other expeditions.
+- Our experienced team, with over a decade of experience, has completed treks on the Gokyo Ri route and other expeditions.

 - HST provides you with the best value services for your money.
 There is no hidden cost; every step with HST is transparent and clear.
 We value our clients over profit any day.

 - Your safety is the top priority while trekking with the HST team.
-Thus, a first-aid kit or rescue team provision is required in an emergency.
+Thus, a first-aid kit or rescue team stands ready not just in an emergency but throughout the Gokyo Ri Trek.

 - We are a government-registered company providing real care services at the best reasonable rate.